Click for OCC homepage

-Various post-war home-built specials, competing in off-road trials in the '50s.
+See Homepage.
+This page: Various Ford-based specials competing in Chester Motor Club's off-road trials in the 1950s.

 A while back I purchased a set of photographs taken at a trials meeting.
-Initially I'd wondered if they were from the late 1930s, but a check on some of the cars' registration numbers confirms that the trials cars, and the photos, date to the early-mid 1950s, a time when interest in trialling was high due to its (relative) affordability and entertainment value.
-Which event(s) these photographs were taken at I do not know sadly, nor do I know the organising team behind the trials.
-They could quite easily be events run by the 750 MC (750 Motor Club), the MCC (Motor Cycling Club), or possibly the VSCC (Vintage Sports Car Club).
-Equally a small local club could have organised the meeting with the agreement of a willing land-owner.
+Initially I'd wondered if they were from the late 1930s, but a check on some of the cars' registration numbers confirmed that the trials cars, and the photos, date to the early-mid 1950s, a time when interest in trialling was high due to its (relative) affordability and entertainment value.
+Fortunately one of the pictures has a small pencil note on its reverse, proclaiming it to be a Chester M.C.
+(Motor Club) trial held in April 1952.
+They could quite easily have been events run by the 750 MC (750 Motor Club), the MCC (Motor Cycling Club), or the VSCC (Vintage Sports Car Club).

 1. A Welsh-registered trials car.

-HCA 543 (Denbighshire, 1951-onwards) is shown in the first two photographs to feature on this page.
+HCA 543 (Denbighshire, 1951-onwards) is shown in the first two photographs to feature on this page, which ties in well with this being a trial held in the Chester/North Wales region.
 The first sees the car, with driver and co-driver/bouncer, tackling a relatively un-muddy section with three spectators looking on.
 An Austin 7 box saloon can be seen parked in the distance.
 If anyone recognises a car, a venue, or a driver in these pictures, please do get in touch!
 Perhaps the three-stud wheel fixings on this car will help its identification, or at least the source of its running gear?

 (Please click the thumbnail to view full-size image.)